5 things to know about shield & first guardian collapse

 If you’ve ever received a call about your superannuation or investments after clicking on a “compare your super” website or digital ad …

 The corporate cop ASIC has called this collapse “misconduct at an industrial scale” and taken court action against a range of different entities, from financial planners to superannuation trustees.
+It has also notified most affected people.

 Some investors realised that the funds weren’t paying out in May 2024 and then some noticed their balances collapsed in July.